0aoq/psychic-octo-pancake/README.md

 	end
 end)
 ```
-EXP is added with the function `addEXP` which can take up to 4 arguments.
+EXP is added with the function `AddEXP` which can take up to 4 arguments.
 ```lua
 module.AddEXP(Player, {
   isMonster = true, -- if the exp adding is coming from a monster kill